Show All Answers

 There is no membership necessary, but there is a fee for each activity.
 Some classes carry a one-time fee while some continuing classes offer monthly rates and/or punch passes.

 Youth and Senior scholarships are available.
-You must apply in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Friday, 12-5pm).
+You must apply in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm), or complete a registration form, available here.

 We have year-round aquatics programs at Municipal Pool (534 28th Street, Paso Robles).
 Youth swim lessons are offered during summer months, typically June through August.
 Click here to be linked to our aquatics webpage.

-There is no open swim offered but during summer months, but there are several themed swim days/evenings.
+There is no open swim offered, except during summer months.
+There are also several themed swim days/evenings.
 Click here to be linked to our aquatics webpage.

-Swim lessons are offered throughout the summer at Municipal and Centennial Pools.
-Registration opens on May 4.
-Registrations can be made online at www.prcity.com/recreation or in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Friday, 12-5pm), or you can register at the pools.
+Swim lessons are offered throughout the summer (mid June through Mid August) at Municipal and Centennial Pools.
+Registration opens the first weekend of May.
+Registrations can be made online at www.prcity.com/recreation or in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm), or you can register at the pools once swim season begins.

-Drop-in basketball is offered year-round at the Centennial Gym (600 Nickerson Drive, Paso Robles):
+Drop-in basketball is offered year-round at the Centennial Gym (600 Nickerson Drive, Paso Robles), after school hours:

-No, however the YMCA rents some of our facilities at Centennial Park.
+No, however the YMCA offers some programming of its own at Centennial Park.
 For info on the YMCA’s offerings, please click here.

 Tennis and pickleball courts are available to the public without reservations.
 They are reservable for tournament play.
 For information about reserving courts, please call (805)237-3991.

 We’re easy to reach!
-Please call us at (805)237-3988 or stop by the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Friday, 12-5pm).
+Please call us at (805)237-3988 or stop by the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm).
 Click here for a list of our staff.

 All of our camps, classes, lessons and leagues are open to everyone, not just Paso Robles residents.